 And frighten them with Your storm.

 a.
-Like chaff before the wind: Asaph prayed that God would take these many enemies, determined to destroy Israel, and scatter them like chaff before the wind and the whirling dust.
+Like the chaff before the wind: Asaph prayed that God would take these many enemies, determined to destroy Israel, and scatter them like chaff before the wind and the whirling dust.
 He prayed they would be consumed like fire burns the woods.

 i.
-Like the whirling dust: “The word rendered ‘whirling dust’ in Psalms 83:13 is somewhat doubtful.
+Like the whirling dust: “The word rendered ‘whirling dust’ in Psalm 83:13 is somewhat doubtful.
 It literally means a rolling thing, but what particular thing of the sort is difficult to determine.”
 (Maclaren)

 ii. “‘Tumbleweed’ (galgal lit., ‘wheel’) is a plant of the wild artichoke family (Gundelia Tournefortii), a plant with wheel-shaped stems and thistles.”
 (VanGemeren)

 b.
 Pursue them with Your tempest: To the ancient Hebrew, there was nothing more powerful than the tempest or the storm.
-The Psalmist prayed that God would not only defeat Israel’s enemies, but also pursue and frighten them with His great power.
+The psalmist prayed that God would not only defeat Israel’s enemies, but also pursue and frighten them with His great power.